Artifacts of Destruction

 “Are they intelligent?” asks Tzina.

-“No one know,” answers Mayla.
+“No one knows,” answers Mayla.

 “They ride the energy web, in a complex dance.”

-“But no master has ever been able to see their patterns, and take their shape.
+“No master has ever been able to see their patterns, and take their shape, and no one has ever communicated with one of them.”

 “We’ve tried.”